Hyperici herba

 ESCOP monograph: internal: dry extracts with ethanol (50-68%) mild depressive episodes; dry extracts with ethanol or methanol 80%: mild to moderate depressive episodes

-Powder, dry extracts 4-7:1, ethanol 35%, various liquid extracts, tinctures and a fresh plant pressed juice: intermittent states of mental exhaustion.
+Powder, dry extracts 4-7:1, ethanol 35%, various liquid extracts, tinctures and a fresh plant pressed juice: temporary mental exhaustion.
 Powder, cut drug: mild gastrointestinal complaints.
+External: mild skin inflammations, small wounds.

 Dermatitis solaris: Oleum Hyperici (St. John's wort oil), also known as red oil, is used as a wound healing agent for 1st degree burns and dermatitis solaris.
+It is also used as an oil or ointment to treat chapped skin or old scars, torn muscles and bruises.

 Commission E-monograph: internal: Psychovegetative disorders, depressive moods, anxiety and/or nervous restlessness;